ktorio/ktor-documentation/topics/websocket_extensions_api.md

 class FrameLoggerExtension(val logger: Logger) : WebSocketExtension<FrameLogger.Config> {
 ```

-The feature has two groups of fields and methods.
+The plugin has two groups of fields and methods.
 The first group is for extension negotiation:

 ```kotlin
     /** List of protocols will be sent in client request for negotiation **/